 Teachers have been at the heart of business@school since 1998

 The educational initiative was launched and has been continuously developed with the support of teachers.
 2020 brought many new challenges for schools.
 Under the auspices of business@school, a group of seven teachers called the b@s Educational Visionaries works to jointly address these challenges.
-With regular discussions in various channels, they contribute their diverse experience, gathered over 87 combined years of teaching 14 subjects at three types of schools (vocational school, high school, and international school).
+With regular discussions in various channels, they contribute their diverse experience, gathered over 87 combined years of teaching 14 subjects at two types of schools (vocational school, and high school).
 Their goals are to encourage exchange among schools, provide support, learn from one another, and develop concrete ideas for the schools of today and the future.